JonathanGrossman/mongodb_basics/04_express.md

 In the previous chapters, you learned the MongoDB basics.
 Although you worked with MongoDB code, you haven't yet connected that code to a server.
 In this chapter, you will build an express server and connect it to MongoDB.
 You also will write routes and work with the data from MongoDB inside your express app.

 This chapter is different than previous ones.
-Previous chapters were instructional and demonstrative, whereas this chapter is more of a guided building session.
-In this building session, you will make an Express application that connects to MongoDB.
-The Express application will have routes that allow you to manages users of your application.
-Your routes will get all users, get a single user, and add a user.
+Previous chapters were instructional and demonstrative, whereas this chapter is more of a resources page.
+It provides a rough roadmap for building an express app that connects to MongoDB.
+The end of this chapter contains tips, thoughts, and resources to help you get started with MongoDB.

 ## Step 1.
 Setup Express